aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/5000-test-actions.md

 ## Get Endpoints
 Stepping back, we can see a problem now that our app is being deployed by our pipeline.
 There is no easy way to find the endpoints of our application (the `TableViewer` and `APIGateway` endpoints), so we can't call it!
 Let's add a little bit of code to expose these more obviously.

-First edit `lib/cdk-workshop-stack.ts` to get these values and expose them as properties of our stack:
+First edit `lib/cdk-workshop-stack.ts` to get these values and expose them as properties of our stack and import `CfnOutput` from the main cdk library:

 {{<highlight ts "hl_lines=9-10 26 30 36-42">}}
-import * as cdk from 'aws-cdk-lib';
+import { CfnOutput, Stack, StackProps } from 'aws-cdk-lib';
+import { Construct } from 'constructs';
 import * as lambda from 'aws-cdk-lib/aws-lambda';
 import * as apigw from 'aws-cdk-lib/aws-apigateway';
-import { Construct } from 'constructs';
 import { HitCounter } from './hitcounter';
 import { TableViewer } from 'cdk-dynamo-table-viewer';

-export class CdkWorkshopStack extends cdk.Stack {
+export class CdkWorkshopStack extends Stack {
-  public readonly hcViewerUrl: cdk.CfnOutput;
+  public readonly hcViewerUrl: CfnOutput;
-  public readonly hcEndpoint: cdk.CfnOutput;
+  public readonly hcEndpoint: CfnOutput;

-  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
+  constructor(scope: Construct, id: string, props?: StackProps) {
     super(scope, id, props);

     const hello = new lambda.Function(this, 'HelloHandler', {